Hiring is the most important thing your company does.

 According to Totaljobs, the most commonly used masculine words are ones that start with:

-To maintain gender neutral-coding, try running your writing through a text analysis tool, like the one we built specifically for job descriptions.
+To maintain gender neutral-coding, try running your writing through a text analysis tool, like our job description analysis tool.

 The other thing you’ll want to consider is your requirements.